Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 Tokenization is an effective security method for transactions that most payment processors now offer.
 As of April 2022, every major card network has updated its fee mechanisms to charge lower rates where tokenization is used.

-How Are Interchange Fees Calculated?
+How Interchange Fees Are Calculated: Fee Scales

-Card networks set the fee schedules.
-These schedules are then passed on to issuers, acquirers and processors.
+Like I said before, card networks set the fee schedules.
+These schedules are then passed on to processors, who refer to these charges as their “wholesale rate.”

-Processors refer to these charges as their “wholesale rate.”
-The cost is then passed on to you, plus the processor’s fee, as an interchange fee.
+The cost is then passed on to you — plus the processor’s markup — as the final processing fee that you pay to conduct a transaction.
 Processors generally break these fees down via two approaches:

 Blended